Portuguese culture in the Algarve

 Portuguese traditional dances

 The traditional dance of the Algarve is the corridinho.
-Besides being an energetic dance, it is colourful and full of joy.
-It is danced in pairs, strongly clinging to each other, in a circle constituted by various couples.
+This energetic dance is both colourful and joyful.
+It is danced in pairs, strongly clinging to each other, in a circle formed by several dancing couples.
 Back in the days, corridinho was danced on special occasions in small villages in the Algarve.
 It was part of the traditional culture of rural and fishing communities.
-Nowadays, there are still folk groups in many villages.
+Today, many villages still have active folk dance groups.
 Also, corridinho belongs to the regular entertainment offered by hotels and festivals in the region.
 If you have the opportunity, try to dance it and to twirl without falling!

 Because Algarvian people like folk dances, the city of Faro hosts a folklore festival every year, called FolkFaro.
 It attracts many people during the summer.
 It usually takes place on the square near the marina.